FS-Driverless/Formula-Student-Driverless-Simulator/docs/integration-handbook.md

 The lower limit specifies the vertical angle between the horizontal plane of the lidar and the most bottom laser.
 The upper limit specifies the vertical angle between the horizontal plane of the lidar and most upper laser.

 The horizontal field of view of the lidar is specified with an upper and lower limit in degree as well.
+Only points within this FOV will be returned.
 The lower limit specifies the counterclockwise angle on a top view from the direction the lidar is pointing towards.
 The upper limit specifies the clockwise angle on a top view from the direction the lidar is pointing towards.